Tyropita (pr. tee- row -pee-ta) (τυρóπιτα), from tyri (cheese) + pita = pie is a Greek pastry made with different cheese fillings.

 - 1 tablespoon dried mint (optional)

-Bake at a preheated oven at 180 degrees Celsius, until golden brown.
+- Bake in a preheated oven to 180 degrees Celsius, until golden brown.

 - 2 sheets of puff pastry